 The medical provider or coroner must complete the medical portion of the death certificate, which contains such information as date, time, and cause of death, and return it to you within five working days.
 You are then required to file the death certificate with the office of vital statistics.
-(Kentucky Revised Statutes § 213.076 (2018).)
+(Ky.
+Rev. Stat. § 213.076 (2024).)

 In Kentucky, a provisional death certificate serves as a permit to transport and bury a body.
-If the death occurred in a facility (such as a nursing home or hospital), the institution will issue the provisional death certificate before releasing the body; if the person died at home, you or a funeral director will need to obtain the provisional death certificate from the coroner or county health department.
+If the death occurred in a facility (such as a nursing home or hospital), the institution will issue the provisional death certificate before releasing the body.
+If the person died at home, you or a funeral director will need to obtain the provisional death certificate from the coroner or county health department.
 You must then file the form with the local registrar of vital statistics before moving the body and before burial.
-(See Kentucky Revised Statutes § 213.076 (2018).)
+(Ky.
+Rev. Stat. § 213.076 (2024).)

 After burial, you must sign, date, fill in the place and manner of final disposition, and re-file the provisional death certificate with the local registrar.
 This must be done within five days after disposal of the remains.
-(See Kentucky Revised Statutes § 213.076 (2018).)
+(Ky.
+Rev. Stat. § 213.076 (2024).)

-While the provisional death certificate gives you permission to transport and bury the body, it does not authorize cremation.
+While the provisional death certificate gives you permission to transport and bury the body, it doesn't authorize cremation.
 You must obtain an additional permit from the coroner before transporting the body to a crematory and before cremation may occur.
-(Kentucky Revised Statutes §§ 213.076 and 213.081 (2018).)
+(Ky.
+Rev. Stat. §§ 213.076; 213.081 (2024).)

-There are no state laws in Kentucky prohibiting home burial, but you should check local zoning rules before burying a body on private land or establishing a family cemetery.
-You can most likely hold a home burial if you live in a rural area.
+There are no state laws in Kentucky prohibiting home burial, but you should ask your country or town clerk about local zoning rules before burying a body on private land.

 Some crematories require that you use a funeral director to arrange cremation.
-If you don’t want to use a funeral director, make sure the crematory is willing to accept the body directly from the family.
+If you don't want to use a funeral director, make sure the crematory is willing to accept the body directly from the family.
 The local coroner must issue a permit before moving the body to a crematory and before cremation.
-You’re then required to file the permit with the office of vital statistics “immediately” after cremation occurs.
-(Kentucky Revised Statutes §§ 213.076 and 213.081 (2018).)
+You're then required to file the permit with the office of vital statistics "immediately" after cremation occurs.
+Ky.
+Rev. Stat. §§ 213.076; 213.081 (2024).)